-Women who saved friend during Fall City cougar attack to receive bravery medal
+Women who saved friend during Fall City cougar attack receive bravery medal

-SEATTLE — Four women who saved their friend during a cougar attack will receive the Carnegie Medal at Seattle City Hall on Thursday afternoon.
+SEATTLE — Four women who saved their friend during a cougar attack received the Carnegie Medal at Seattle City Hall on Thursday afternoon.

 The medal “is awarded to civilians who risk death or serious physical injury to an extraordinary degree saving or attempting to save the lives of others.”